I am misunderstood – Jurgen Klopp rejects claims he inflamed Anfield tensions - NewsBreak

 Klopp took exception, suggesting he was deliberately misunderstood.

 “That is the life of people who speak in public.
-It is not the first time I am misunderstood,” he said ahead of the visit of West Ham.
+It is not the first time I am misunderstood,” Klopp, who on Tuesday was charged by the Football Association with improper behaviour over his dismissal against City, said ahead of the visit of West Ham.

 “So I know what I thought when I said it.
 When someone misunderstands that – or wants to misunderstand that – I cannot help that.